What is Net Credit Sales?

 - Provides Break-up: Net credit sales would tend to provide a perfect picture through a break up of values between sales returns and also sales allowances thereby helping the firm to understand the true picture of the amount that can be realized during any particular period

-- Monitor Receivables: By keeping a watch on the total net credit sales of any company it helps the management to closely monitor the total receivables that it expects to receive.
+- Monitor Receivables: By keeping a watch on the total net credit sales of any company, it helps the management to closely monitor the total receivables that it expects to receive.
 An increase in the same would stand to create liquidity problems for the company and thus help the management to be cautious in this regard

-- Goes into Ratio Analysis: It forms an important part of having to calculate ratios such as receivables turnover ratios, as the net credit sales, which is the credit sales after deducting the sales returns from customers, goes on to be the numerator which is then divided by the receivables to arrive at the receivables turnover ratio
+- Goes into Ratio Analysis: It forms an essential part of having to calculate ratios such as receivables turnover ratios, as the net credit sales, which is the credit sales after deducting the sales returns from customers, goes on to be the numerator which is then divided by the receivables to arrive at the receivables turnover ratio

 Given below are some of the disadvantages-

 - Delay in Collection: There may be times when certain addition of additional debt through net credit sales may create collection problems for a firm.
-The debtors may not give the necessary amount in time thereby affecting the liquidity of a company and this is certainly not a good sign for the company
+The debtors may not give the necessary amount in time thereby affecting the liquidity of a company, and this is certainly not a good sign for the company

-- Additional Expenses: The amount being forfeited due to sales returns given for a default in service terms or a faulty product tends to be unnecessary expenses for the firm and the same could have been possibly avoided if there were necessary scrutiny and due diligence in place
+- Additional Expenses: The amount being forfeited due to sales returns given for a default in service terms or a faulty product tends to be unnecessary expenses for the firm, and the same could have been possibly avoided if there were necessary scrutiny and due diligence in place

-- Creation of Bad Debts: As indicated earlier, if the receivables are not collected in time it may lead to the creation of certain bad debts which may be an additional burden and expense for the company.
+- Creation of Bad Debts: As indicated earlier, if the receivables are not collected in time, it may lead to the creation of certain bad debts, which may be an additional burden and expense for the company.
 There may be a requirement of certain provisions that have to be set up in place to tackle the issues which cause liquidity concerns for the management.

 Net credit sales, being the total of credit sales that is arrived at after considering the impact and deducting sales returns and also the sales allowances, form an important part of ratio analysis as it becomes a part of numerator facilitating the calculation of receivables turnover ratio.
 Moreover, it helps the management in having to gauge and measure the total receivables it is owed and thereby keep a check on the same so that there is no pressure of additional liquidity crunch created owing to such measures.

 It may no doubt facilitate break up and provide a greater understanding of information by providing ratio analysis and also by serving as a pre-check to help the management plan out its working capital management.
-Hence it becomes imperative and absolutely necessary for the company to have an excellent method of checks and balances in place so that the attention towards managing liquidity by having a good look at receivables does not go unattended at.
+Hence it becomes imperative and necessary for the company to have an excellent method of checks and balances in place so that the attention towards managing liquidity by having a good look at receivables does not go unattended at.

-This has been a guide to what is net credit sales and its definition.
+This article has been a guide to what is net credit sales and its definition.
 Here we discuss the formula to calculate net credit sales along with an example, advantages, and disadvantages.
 You can learn more from the following articles –